iesahin/xvc/README.md

 - (for x = files) Track large files on Git, store them in the cloud, create view-only subsets, retrieve them only when necessary.
 - (for x = pipelines) Define and run data -> model pipelines whose dependencies may be files, hyperparameters, regex searches, arbitrary URLs, and more.
-- (for x = data) Annotate data and run queries and retrieve subsets of it. ([TODO](https://github.com/iesahin/xvc/discussions/208))
-- (for x = experiments) Run isolated experiments, share them and store them in Git when necessary ([TODO](https://github.com/iesahin/xvc/discussions/207))
-- (for x = models) Associate models with datasets, metadata and features, then track, store, and deploy them ([TODO](https://github.com/iesahin/xvc/discussions/211))

 ## 🔽 Installation